curl/everything-curl/building-source.md

 ## git vs tarballs

-When release tarballs are created, a few files are generated and included in the final file that is the one used for the release.
-Those generated files are not present in the git repository, exactly for the reason that they are generated so there's no need to store them in git.
+When release tarballs are created, a few files are generated and included in the final release file.
+Those generated files are not present in the git repository, because they are generated and there's no need to store them in git.

 So, if you want to build curl from git you need to generate some of those files yourself before you can build.
 On Linux and Unix systems, do this by